openedx/enterprise-access/docs/customer-billing/subscription-and-renewal-lifecycle.rst

 * Salesforce creates a paid Opportunity Line Item
 * Salesforce calls ``/api/v1/provisioning/subscription-plan-oli-update`` API to associate the OLI with the paid subscription plan

+**Payment Errors**

+We rely on Stripe’s Pending Updates feature to help prevent subscriptions from becoming active before a payment is *successfully* processed.
+When a payment fails, the Stripe subscription enters a ``past_due`` state.
+When we observe this state:

+* All *future* license-manager subscription plans related to the stripe subscription are updated to have ``active=False``.
+* We do this regardless of whether the corresponding renewal has been processed (in case there's some other state change that temporarily puts the stripe subscription in an ``active`` state.

 **Annual Renewals**

 i.e. the second and ensuing paid periods.
 TBD on the actual flow, here.